ship of theseus 2012

 Pay attention to how your thoughts evolve once you’re done watching this film.

-Are you still the same person you were before you saw Ship of Theseus?
+Are you still the same person you were before you saw Ship of Theseus

 What is the Allegory of the Cave?

+Imagine you’re imprisoned in a cave, along with other people.
 You can’t move your head to see behind/around you.
 Unbeknownst to you, there’s a bright light source (fire) behind you, and it makes shadows of things on the wall in front of you.

 Initially, you are likely to feel that these shadows are the “real” deal because it’s all you’ve ever seen… It’s all you’ve ever known.

 But now, for some reason, you have been released from the cave for the first time ever, exposing you to things like the sunlight and nature.
 Since your eyes are accustomed to the dark, they will hurt initially before they adjust to the sun.

 However, once that pain subsides, you will see the glory of life and existence and, possibly, many other wonderful things that you weren’t able to do when you were shackled in the cave and did not know better.

-What Does This Allegory Have to Do with the Film?
+What Does This Allegory Have to do With the Film?

 The climax of Ship of Theseus shows us the donor leaving a cave, which indicates that he has “seen the light,” so to say, and how his beliefs have been shaped and moulded over his life.
 In death, it seems he acknowledges how “little” he knew.

-We know the donor is dead, and we know our three protagonists have benefitted from his existence.
+We know the donor is dead, and we know that three other people have benefitted from his existence.
+Yet, we don’t know much else about this mysterious donor, and that’s okay.

-Despite their reservations about art, life, medicine, animal rights, abuse, power dynamics, and whatnot, the three characters have also emerged from their ordeals.
 They have reckoned with hard challenges that seem to have changed them on a very fundamental scale, so much so that existential dread has become commonplace.

+Yet, watching the donor climb out of the cave and into the sunlight is a very poetic form of closure for them.
 Not only do the characters seem to realise that they are no longer the same person they were (at the beginning), but the allegory also works for those in the audience whom the story resonated with deeply enough to spark something…deeper in them.